stashed/elasticsearch/docs/elasticsearch.md

 namespace/demo created
 ```

->Note: YAML files used in this tutorial are stored [here](https://github.com/stashed/elasticsearch/tree/master/docs/examples).
+>Note: YAML files used in this tutorial are stored [here](https://github.com/stashed/elasticsearch/tree/{{< param "info.subproject_version" >}}/docs/examples).

 ## Backup Elasticsearch

-This section will demonstrate how to backup Elasticsearch database.
-Here, we are going to deploy a Elasticsearch database using KubeDB.
+This section will demonstrate how to backup an Elasticsearch database.
+Here, we are going to deploy an Elasticsearch database using KubeDB.
 Then, we are going to backup this database into a GCS bucket.
 Finally, we are going to restore the backed up data into another Elasticsearch database.

 ### Deploy Sample Elasticsearch Database